 Browse Primary Sources

-"What Happens To A Girl Seeking Employment In A Strange City: Pittsburg Cont." - Catharine Brody - Vancouver Sun
+"What Happens To A Girl Seeking Employment In A Strange City: Salt Lake City" - Catharine Brody - Buffalo Morning Express

 Vancouver Sunday Sun 1924-01-20

-"What Happens When a Girl Goes Job Hunting in a Strange City" - Catharine Brody - Buffalo Morning Express
+"What Happens When a Girl Goes Job Hunting in a Strange City?: Pittsburgh" - Catharine Brody - Buffalo Morning Express

 "The first day I became a bean packer in the Heinz works, spent a maddening nine hours with Emma and the twins, 'Dawrathe-e-e" and Katherine, simply pasting stickers on boxes to contain tomato soup.
 We worked under Katie, the forelady, in a huge room filled with piles of boxes that reached nearly to the low ceiling and stacks of cans that reached half-way up.
 We sat on a truck and became covered and choked by the dust from the boxes.
 I did not mind that so much as the monotony of the work.
 But it suited the girls exactly."